WestbrookT/pypros/Readme.md

 Semicolons are mandatory, tabbing is used to denote hierarchy, and selectors are just lines without semicolons in them.

 `python pypros.py file1 file2 fileN`

+Note: the filename for ex.pyp would just be ex, the script will add the file endings